Office of Student Affairs

 John Gallagher, Director

-Kate Nyhan, Research and Education Librarian for Public Health
+Kate Nyhan, Research and Education Librarian for Public Health, firstname.lastname@example.org

-The Harvey Cushing/John Hay Whitney Medical Library strives to be a center of excellence that develops and sustains services and resources to support the biomedical, health, and public health care information needs of Yale University and the Yale-New Haven Medical Center.
-The library welcomes students to use its services, resources, and spaces for course work, research, and professional development.
-It is open until 2 a.m. on weeknights during the term and offers twenty-four-hour key-card access to its Computer & Study Space.
+The Harvey Cushing/John Hay Whitney Medical Library supports the public health and biomedical information needs of Yale University and the Yale-New Haven Medical Center.
+Many of the library’s resources are conveniently available online, and we welcome students to use our services, resources, and spaces for course work, research, and professional development.

 Library Spaces and Technology